influxdata/telegraf/plugins/inputs/snmp/README.md

     - `float(X)`: Converts the input value into a float and divides by the Xth power of 10.
 Efficively just moves the decimal left X places.
 For example a value of `123` with `float(2)` will result in `1.23`.
     - `float`: Converts the value into a float with no adjustment.
 Same as `float(0)`.
     - `int`: Convertes the value into an integer.
+    - `hwaddr`: Converts the value to a MAC address.
+    - `ipaddr`: Converts the value to an IP address.

 #### Table parameters:
 * `oid`: